 Student Focus Groups

-• The instructor and facilitator/s meet to review the SGID process, individualize the questions, and schedule a mutually convenient time to conduct the SGID, which requires approximately 30 minutes.
+• The instructor and facilitator/s meet to review the GIFT process, individualize the questions, and schedule a mutually convenient time to conduct the GIFT, which requires approximately 30 minutes.

-• On the day of the SGID, the instructor introduces the facilitator to the class and explains the purpose of the process.
+• On the day of the GIFT, the instructor introduces the facilitator to the class and explains the purpose of the process.
 The instructor leaves the room.

 • The facilitator/s then divide the students into small groups of 3 - 4, gives them a handout that include the questions (with space for concrete examples).
 There is usually a question about what the students think is working in the course and a question about what they would like to see change.